E-Bike Education

 Rest of British Columbia

 HUB Cycling is excited to announce funding for e-bike education throughout BC this year!
-If you're a service provider looking to provide e-bike education in your community, check out the call for proposals here.
-Proposals will be accepted until May 15, 2024.
+If you're a service provider looking to provide e-bike education in your community, check out the call for proposals here

 An Asian woman in her 20s rides her bike on a separated bike lane in Vancouver.